Charlie9009/CI_PP2_UPM/README.md

 </details>
 <hr>

+## Browser Compatibility

+* * The website has been tested and are compatible in browsers Chrome, Firefox, Edge.

+* The game and the fetch api is not compatible in Internet Explorer.

 ## Further testing

-* The website has been tested and are compatible in browsers Chrome, Firefox, Edge.

 * I have tested the website thru phones like One Plus 8T and Iphone XR.